NoxHarmonium/macbrew/README.md

 Bonus points if it helps me brew better beer.

+## Status

+I'm working my way towards brewing a beer with just macbrew as an aid.

+Once I have a recipe view I should be able to do that.

+- [x] Load basic Brew Session data
+- [x] Generate brewing steps
+- [ ] Show recipe

+## Components

 ### macbrew-proxy
 A modern application written in Rust that will run on a Raspberry Pi